-The Grand Junction Refinery Building was relocated in March/April 2010 and subsequently refurbished in accordance with the Conservation Management Plan (refer and Error!
-Reference source not found.).
+The Grand Junction Refinery Building was relocated in March/April 2010 and subsequently refurbished in accordance with the Conservation Management Plan (and Figure 6).
 Landscaping work has largely been completed although ongoing minor and agreed improvements to the building and curtilage continue (i.e. in 2017 an historic ore wagon, refurbished by a local resident was placed on display beside the building).